 Comment.
 Section 7000 restates the first part of former Section 300 without substantive change.
-The term "property" includes real and personal property and "devise" includes a bequest.
 The decedent's heirs are determined as provided in Part 2 (commencing with Section 6400) of Division 6 (intestate succession).
-The rules stated in Section 7000 are subject to limitations.
-See, e.g., Section 7001 and Comment thereto (limitations on passage of property).
+The rule stated in Section 7000 is subject to limitations.
+See Section 7001 and the Comment thereto.